web-arena-x/webarena/README.md

 ![Overview](media/overview.png)

 ## Roadmap
-- [ ] In-house end-to-end evaluation.
-We are working on an API that accepts predicted actions from any interface and then returns the subsequent observation.
+- [ ] AMI support
 - [ ] Support more agents with different prompting mechanisms such as [ASH](https://arxiv.org/pdf/2305.14257.pdf).

 ## News
+* [10/24/2023] We re-examined the whole dataset and fixed the spotted annotation bugs.
+The current version ([v0.2.0](https://github.com/web-arena-x/webarena/releases/tag/v0.2.0)) is relatively stable and we don't expect major updates on the annotation in the future.
+The new results with better prompts and the comparison with human performance can be found in our [paper](https://arxiv.org/abs/2307.13854)
 * [8/4/2023] Added the instructions and the docker resources to host your own WebArena Environment.
 Check out [this page](environment_docker/README.md) for details.
 * [7/29/2023] Added [a well commented script](minimal_example.py) to walk through the environment setup.
 ## Install